ONE MONTH TOTAL BODY HOME WORKOUT ROUTINE

 alternating single leg high box SQUAT (beginner)

 Exercise notes: If you are doing this as an intermediate or beginners bodyweight routine, you can simply raise the box.
 The box can be any surface that you can get yourself down to, even a bed or a couch.
+Sitting on the box with one leg raised out in front of you, push through the other leg into standing position, then sit back down keeping leg raised and repeat.

 Our next bodyweight exercise is a bodweight squat in which your goal is to lower as much as your range of motion allows with feet flat on the floor.
 Stand with feet shoulder width apart and begin by bending your knees to lower your body into squat position until thighs are parallel or beyond parallel to the ground.
 Return to the start and repeat.